Create a basic group and add members using Azure Active Directory

 Sign in to the Azure portal using a Global administrator account for the directory.

-Select Azure Active Directory, Groups, and then select New group.
+On the Active Directory page, select Groups and then select New group.

-In the Group page, fill out the required information.
+The New Group pane will appear and you must fill out the required information.

 Group description.
 Add an optional description to your group.